pybites/challenges/07/README.md

     $ git merge upstream/master
     $ cd 07
 	$ cp sentiment-template.py sentiment.py
+    # if you want to follow along with our recommended libraries (assuming py >= 3.3)
+    $ python -m venv venv
+    $ source venv/bin/activate'
+    $ pip install -r requirements.txt
     # code

 Remember: there is no best solution, only learning more/ better Python.
 We're looking forward reviewing our and your solutions end of this week.
 Good luck and have fun!